-Abbott Handerson Thayer described himself as ‘bird-crazy’ as a boy, pictured here in 1861.
-As an adult, he became famous for his angel paintings, popular with art collectors.
+Abbott Handerson Thayer described himself as “bird-crazy” as a boy, pictured here in 1861.
+As an adult, he won fame for his angel paintings, popular with art collectors.

-He was brn on Aug.
+He was born on Aug.
 12, 1849 in Boston, the son of a country doctor.
 He grew up near Keene, N.H., at the foot of Mount Monadnock, which he also painted to acclaim.
-Sometimes he painted an angel hovering over the mountain, which symbolized his efforts — ultimately successful — to protect the mountain from development.
+Sometimes he painted an angel hovering over the mountain.
+It symbolized his efforts — ultimately successful — to protect the mountain from development.

 He studied art in Boston and Brooklyn, N.Y., where he met his wife, Kate Bloede.
 They married and moved to Paris in 1875, where he studied with the École des Beaux-Arts for four years.
 He painted Landscape at Fountainbleu Forest, below, in France in 1876.

 He and Kate returned to New York City and he shared a studio with Daniel Chester French.
 In the early 1880s, two of his small children died within a year of each other.
-Thayer and his wife were devastated.
+Their deaths devastated Thayer and his wife.
 Thayer painted this angel, modeled by his 11-year-old daughter Mary, when his wife began to show signs of mental illness.

 During the 1880s, Thayer’s reputation grew and he had more commissions than he could handle — including portraits of Mark Twain and Henry James.
 He often painted his three children, Mary, Gladys and Gerald.

-His wife fell into an irreversible depression and was committed to an asylum, where she died in 1891.
+His wife fell into an irreversible depression.
+She was then committed to an asylum, where she died in 1891.
 Thayer married Emma Buckingham Beach and they settled permanently in Dublin, N.H., in 1901.

-Thayer himself suffered from bipolar disorder, an illness he described as ‘the Abbott pendulum,’ by which his emotions careened between ‘all-wellity’ and ‘sick disgust.’
-He had panic attacks and suicidal thoughts that were so bad he wasn’t allowed to go out by himself in his boat on Dublin Pond.
+Thayer himself suffered from bipolar disorder.
+He described the illness as “the Abbott pendulum,” by which his emotions careened between “all-wellity” and “sick disgust.”
+He had panic attacks and suicidal thoughts so bad he wasn’t allowed to go out by himself in his boat on Dublin Pond.

-By 1918 he was profoundly affected by the loss of young men to the influenza epidemic and to World War I. That sadness informs this 1918 painting, Boy and Angel.
+By 1918, the loss of young men to the influenza epidemic and to World War I affected him profoundly.
+That sadness informs this 1918 painting, Boy and Angel.